telerik/blazor-docs/components/treelist/selection/multiple.md

 The treelist allows selection and deselection via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the treelist header.

 You can add a `SelectAllMode` parameter, which supports the following options:
 * `Current` - selects all rows on the current page.
 This also applies to filtered, sorted, etc. This is the default value of the `SelectAllMode`.
+Will not select the children of collapsed items - they are not part of the [current Page]({%slug treelist-paging%}) data.
 * `All` - selects all the data in the treelist.
   * If IQueriable collections are used, using the header checkbox with in this mode will immediately execute the query over all the data which may be a performance hit.